ChelseaStats/PodcastsForAgileSoftwareDevelopment/README.md

-# PodcastsForAgileSoftwareDevelopment
+# Podcasts For Agile Software Development
-A readme list of podcasts for the discerning agile team member
+> A readme list of podcasts for the discerning agile team member

+## Agile
+-
+-
+-
+-
+## DevOps
+-
+-
+-
+## Testing
+-
+-
+-
+## Software Development
+-
+-
+-